 If the vibe isn't there, there's no obligation at all to take further steps.
 If it's something you'd like, I'm also happy to provide a list of my favorite recommendations for "niche-mates" and colleagues.
 There are plenty of fish in the sea!

-I cannot emphasize this enough: I will not be offended if your choice is not working with me.
+I cannot emphasize this enough: I will not be offended if your choice is not to work with me.
 Obviously, I'd love to offer assistance if you think it will help, but at the end of the day, all I want is you making choices that feel good for you.

 After our meet-n-greet, if you do decide to work with me, you'll have the best next steps for you!